-The candidate will identify microRNAs and/or mRNAs that regulate normal and malignant stem cells by comparing highly-purified disease stem/progenitor cells to their normal counterparts during leukemic progression.
-Disorders of interest include acute leukemias and myelodysplastic syndromes.
+A postdoctoral position is available for highly motivated candidates to join a fast-moving, team-oriented research group interested in identifying molecular mechanisms that regulate normal and diseased stem cells in the hematopoietic system.
+Areas of interest include hematopoietic stem cell biology, acute leukemias, and myelodysplastic syndromes.
+The candidate will identify genes that regulate stem cell function in disease or normal aging by evaluating purified disease stem/progenitor cells using a myriad of “-omics” approaches.
 Evaluation of gene function will include the use of in vitro assays and mouse models; however, special emphasis will be placed on increasing the relevance of experimental findings to human disease by validating potential therapeutic targets using primary patient samples and in vivo xenotransplantation models.

-Informal inquiries may be made to Christine Mullane at firstname.lastname@example.org.
+Inquiries may be made to Christine Mullane at firstname.lastname@example.org.